robertorcosta/azure-docs.pt-br/articles/cognitive-services/LUIS/luis-concept-utterance.md

 ### <a name="word-forms"></a>Formulários do Word

 A normalização de **formas de palavras** ignora as diferenças em palavras que se expandem além da raiz.
-Por exemplo, as palavras `run` , `running` e `runs` mudam com base no verbo conjugação.

 <a name="utterance-normalization-for-diacritics-and-punctuation"></a>